shakna-israel/NecromancersApprentice/docs/001-Chapter-One.md

 The man standing at the end of the room, behind a long table where all the staff sat, was an impressive sight.
 Even if one did not know who he was, fear and surprise would grip you tight.

-He didn't wear a cloak, like all staff and children, rather, he was covered in an assortment of hard red scales, knitted tightly into an impenetrable armor, as well as black stripes of leather.
+He didn't wear a cloak, like all staff and children, rather, he was covered in an assortment of hard red scales, knitted tightly into an impenetrable armour, as well as black stripes of leather.
 None of it appeared as clothes, but more as a second skin.

 Headmaster Bellum Draco smiled softly, as everyone stared, and he spoke softly, but his tones rang out, not in volume, but in the soul.
 You felt him speak into you, rather than at you.
 "Welcome, students."

 He smiled and shrugged, "Today was the beginning of a new year, and we are… We are blessed to have so many of you.
 Thousands of mages-to-be, from across the globe.
 Some of you have chosen to be here, and for that, we are exceedingly grateful."
-The man's expression darkened, and all the lights seemed to flicker, "However, many of you were forced to attend, after learning things too dangerous for you to handle, at least you are not ready, yet.
-It is to these, and anybody who believes misbehavior can be rewarded, that I speak now.
+The man's expression darkened, and all the lights seemed to flicker, "However, many of you were forced to attend, after learning things too dangerous for you to handle...
+At least you are not ready, yet.
+It is to these, and anybody who believes misbehaviour can be rewarded, that I speak now.
 My name means 'War Dragon', I am the only known offspring between a human and a dragon.
-Which leaves me as the most powerful ventusamancer that this world has ever seen.
+Which leaves me as the most powerful Ventusamancer that this world has ever seen.
 I have never developed skill, because I have never found a match for my abilities.
 If this does not dissuade you, the staff here are among the most powerful and skilled mages in the known world.
 Blood was taken from every student as you arrived.
-Professor Bracken, is an incredibly skilled aimimancer.
+Professor Bracken, is an incredibly skilled Aimimancer.
 If you run away, or prove to be excessively troublesome, rather than tracking you down or bringing you back here, I will simply order your execution, and it will be done."

 Kyle felt a chill run down his back at those words, and the Headmaster shrugged, "But for tonight, at least, we feast."